Skip to Content

 HughesNet

-You’ll choose the number of GBs you and your family require per month and pay for that amount.
-Should you go over the number of allotted GBs in your plan, you’ll remain connected but at reduced speeds until the next billing cycle.
+For each of these plans, you’ll choose the number of GBs you and your family require per month and pay for that amount.
+Should you go over the number of allotted GBs in your plan, you’ll remain connected, but at reduced speeds until the next billing cycle.

 Viasat